 Disruption of Meetings. -- (F) Nothing in this rule shall prohibit the removal of any person who willfully disrupts a meeting to the extent that orderly conduct is seriously compromised.

 Objection to Testimony. -- (G) If any member of the committee shall object to the testimony, or any part thereof, of any witness, the chair of the committee may overrule the objection, require the witness to refrain from the objectionable testimony, or may disallow further testimony and otherwise maintain order.
-The chair of the committee shall decide all questions of order subject to appeal.
+The chair of the committee shall decide all matters dealing with witness testimony and decorum in the committee.

 Committee Reports. -- (A) Reports of standing, special, and conference committees, except routine reports of the Judiciary and Rules Committee, Committee of the Whole, committee recommendations in reporting bills, and such other reports as do not propose final action shall, unless otherwise ordered, be placed upon the calendar for the next succeeding day.